Fostering Panel

 The Agency Decision Maker should understand all aspects of fostering work and should be of sufficient standing within the agency to endorse or challenge a Panels recommendation.

-In Knowsley the Agency Decision Maker is the Children's Social Care Assistant Executive Director.
+In Knowsley the Agency Decision Maker is a senior leader.

 The Fostering Manager, in consultation with the Panel Chair, determines the suitability of nominees and who will serve on the Panel.